peerreynders/astro-scratch/docs/css-architecture/index.md

 ## Prefer control over convenience

 Astro is perfectly capable of [scoped styles](https://docs.astro.build/en/guides/styling/#scoped-styles).
-However the convenience of collocation comes at the control over the [order of appearance](https://drafts.csswg.org/css-cascade-6/#cascade-order).
+However the convenience of collocation comes at the cost of control over the [order of appearance](https://drafts.csswg.org/css-cascade-6/#cascade-order).

 > When all else is equal, the last selector wins.